Overview

 Included

-- Accommodation on twin / single sharing basis Meals as per the itinerary
+- Accommodation on twin sharing basis Meals as per the itinerary

-- Birding South India at all the places as per the itinerary Dedicated Birding guide in South India
+- Birding at all the places as per the itinerary A dedicated birding guide

 - All park entrances All ground transport services during the trip | All taxes